Howard Center: Clients served and community impact

 In addition, Howard Center annually provides support to thousands of individuals in the community who receive services (particularly through 24/7 crisis services) without officially enrolling as a client.

 Several Howard Center programs offer treatment and support services that reduce the request for services from other city organizations and departments.
-For example, Howard Center's Street Outreach and Community Outreach Programs reduce reliance on the Police Department to respond to calls in the downtown area that are primarily the result of social service needs.
+For example, Howard Center's Street Outreach and Community Outreach Programs reduce reliance on the police to respond to calls in the downtown area that are primarily the result of social service needs.

 Awards

-The Center has been recognized by the following organizations:
+The center has been recognized by the following organizations: